chriskormaris/2-SAT/README.md

 *CNF clause example: (x1 + x2') * (x1 + x3) * (x2 + x3') * (x1' + x2') * (x1 + x2)*

-*A, a set of satisfiable assignment of truth variables for the given CNF clause: x1 = True, x2 = False, x3 = False*
+*A: a set of satisfiable assignment of truth variables for the given CNF clause: x1 = True, x2 = False, x3 = False*

 Note that the algorithm is guaranteed to find a solution, if it exists, in: